Chinese online literature: Platforms and commercialization

+The development of commercialized portal websites like Tianya in the early 2000s led to an increase in Chinese internet literature.
+Tianya hosted one of the early major original works of Chinese internet literature, Leave Me Alone: a Novel of Chengdu by Hao Qun (Murong Xuecun) which went viral and was published in print shortly thereafter.

 While initially established as a platform for pirated Taiwanese novels, in 2003 Jinjiang Literature City began to host original works and has grown into one of the largest online literature platforms in China.
+At the peak of Under the Banyan Tree in 2005, the portal had 4.5 million registered users and received in excess of 5,000 daily submissions.
 Qidian literature network (起点, Starting Point) was launched in 2006, it quickly overtook Under The Banyan Tree in terms of a popular online literature site, as it focused on marketing strategies and reader engagement for its webnovels.
 Qidian was among the first to launch a freemium model, and was met with a lot of support and quickly grew popular.

-In 2004, Shengda acquired several online literature platforms, including Under The Banyan Tree, Jinjiang Literature City, and Qidian to form a new branch of its company called Shengda Literature.
-By the 2010s Shengda Literature (aka Shanda Literature) became highly profitable.
+In 2004, Shanda Interactive Entertainment acquired Qidian, and in 2008 acquired Hongxiu and Jinjiang Literature City to create Shanda Literature.

-In the early 2010s a company quite similar to Shengda named Tencent began their own online literature branch named Chuangshi Literature, which would eventually develop into Tencent Literature.
-In 2015 Shengda acquired Tencent Literature and they merged to for Yuewen Literature, also known as China Literature Limited.
+In the early 2010s, Tencent acquired its own online literature branch named Chuangshi Literature, which would eventually develop into Tencent Literature.
+In 2015 Shanda acquired Tencent Literature and they merged to for Yuewen Literature, also known as China Literature Limited.
 A website that was developed with the intention of fostering more experimental and artistic writing was Black and Blue (Heilan), which mostly functions as a series of forum posts.

+Digital literature in Hong Kong experienced rapid growth after 2010.
+At that time, internet novels had highly variable quality and dealt with subject matter generally viewed as sensational, such as horror or pornography.
+Early online literature successes in Hong Kong included Siu Sing Lo's A Sweet Little Memoir (released in serialized format on HKGolden in 2010 and published by Steps Publications in hard copy the next year) and Cheung Sun's 18-Year-Old Nobi Nobita (also released in 2010 on HKGolden and published as a hard copy by Fung Lam Media in 2014).
+Hong Kong platforms like Shikoto (launched in 2013, aggregating variously-sourced Hong Kong internet novels) and Penana (launched in 2014 as a publication platform that also offered print on demand) developed.
+Overall, Hong Kong web literature platforms in the mid-2010s focused on a locally-oriented "indie" mindset, working with relatively new authors, unconventional distribution models, and publishing less mainstream subject matter.